l7mp/learning-go/99-labs/01-setup/README.md

 git clone https://github.com/l7mp/learning-go.git
 cd learning-go
 ```
-You should always add commit your solutions to this repo (see below) to avoid losing your work.
+You should always add and commit your solutions to this repo (see below) to avoid losing your work.

 > :bulb: Tip
 >
-> We recommend you keep a copy of your git tree somewhere safe to back up your solutions.
+> We recommend to keep a copy of your git tree somewhere safe to back up your solutions.
 The simplest way is to use a GitHub private fork for this purpose.
 We ask you to keep your GitHub repo private, in order to prevent others from copying your work.

 ### Generate the exercises